rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 ```

 If your quads originate are produced as a stream (like from a [parser](https://www.rubensworks.net/blog/2019/03/13/streaming-rdf-parsers/)),
-then the stream-based `import` methods may be used instead:
+then the stream-based `import` method may be used instead:
 ```javascript
 const rdfParser = require("rdf-parse").default;
 const quadStream = rdfParser.parse(fs.createReadStream('cartoons.ttl'),